 Moytura Co Sligo.

-There were two mythological Battles involving the Túatha Dé Danann, and this has sometimes given rise to confusion.
-The Dananns are said to have arrived in Ireland in magical ships which they burned upon arrival.
-One version has them arriving on Lough Corrib in Co.
-Galway, which is beside the site of the First Battle at Cong .
+Can these myths be echoes and fragments of memories recalling prehistoric colonizations.
+The Dananns are said to have come to Ireland in magical ships, which they burned upon landing to show they had come to stay.
+An early version of the myth has them arriving at Lough Corrib in Co.
+Galway, sailing up the lake as far as Cong which is close to the site of the First Battle .

 The other landing site was the hulking mountain of Sliabh an Iarann in Co Leitrim, which is not far to the east of Lough Arrow, the site of the Second Battle.
 If they landed on Sliabh an Iarann, they certainly must have had flying ships as it is quite a high mountain.
 Why not both landing sites - there is no reason why they might not have landed in two waves.